Publications

 CONCLUSION: Surgically ineligible patients with pVAD-assisted PCI had more complex baseline characteristics compared with those without pVAD.
 Higher mortality in the pVAD group appeared to be driven by very poor outcomes by patients with unplanned, rescue pVAD.

 Stabenau, Hans F, Arunashis Sau, Daniel B Kramer, Nicholas S Peters, Fu Siong Ng, and Jonathan W Waks.
 (2023) 2023.
-“Limits of the Spatial Ventricular Gradient and QRST Angles in Patients With Normal Electrocardiograms and No Known Cardiovascular Disease Stratified by Age, Sex, and Race”.
+“Limits of the Spatial Ventricular Gradient and QRST Angles in Patients With Normal Electrocardiograms and No Known Cardiovascular Disease Stratified by Age, Sex, and Race.”.
 Journal of Cardiovascular Electrophysiology 34 (11): 2305-15. https://doi.org/10.1111/jce.16062.

 INTRODUCTION: Measurement of the spatial ventricular gradient (SVG), spatial QRST angles, and other vectorcardiographic measures of myocardial electrical heterogeneity have emerged as novel risk stratification methods for sudden cardiac death and other adverse cardiovascular events.
 Prior studies of normal limits of these measurements included primarily young, healthy, White volunteers, but normal limits in older patients are unknown.
 The influence of race and body mass index (BMI) on these measurements is also unclear.